jdi-docs/jdi-mobile/source/includes/_documentation.md

 **performTouchId(boolean match)** | Simulates touchId event ***(iOS only)*** | void **toggleTouchIDEnrollment(boolean enabled)** | Enrolls touchId in iOS Simulators ***(iOS only)*** | void **fingerPrint(int fingerPrintId)** | Authenticates user by using finger print scan on supported emulators ***(Android only)*** | void
+**getPerformanceDataTypes()** | Returns the information types of the system state which is supported to read as like cpu, memory, network traffic, and battery | List<String>
+**getPerformanceData(String packageName, String dataType, int dataReadTimeout)** |  Returns the information of the system state which is supported to read as like cpu, memory, network traffic, and battery | List<List<Object>>

 ### MobileFileManager